CopernicaMarketingSoftware/Documentation/SMTPeter/rest-dkim.md

 ]
 ```
 As you can see, there are two types of JSON objects in the array.
 The first
-type is a JSON object holding information about the standard keys.
-The
+type is a JSON object holding information about keys that SMTPeter
-second type is a JSON object holding user provided keys.
-The properties
+creates automatically for each sender domain.
+The second type is a JSON
+object holding the information about user provided keys.
+The properties of
-of these objects are different.
+these objects are different.

 The property "id" holds the unique identifier for user provided DKIM keys.
 The standard DKIM keys do not have an identifier.